Explore the Levels of Change Management

 • Work with institutional leaders to get support and commitment for change management

 Our research shows that change management expertise lives in many functional areas of institutions, and most commonly in IT, HR, the project management office, and strategic planning office.
 If you already have change management professionals applying change management on projects in your organization, enlist them to help you present a case to leaders for why change management can benefit your project or initiative and the larger institution by sharing its benefits, how it works, success stories, and its ROI.
-If you’re just starting out in change management, this resource offers an approach for constructing and substantiating your case.

 Blog-Image-CMO Resides-01